sonuparit/my-devops-workstation-setup/README.md

 And I’ve learned this:\
 **You either evolve with technology — or you get left behind.**

-Because when something aligns with you — you grow faster without even trying.
+and when something aligns with you — you grow faster without even trying.